-José A. Rivera (aka Proxemia) (he/him) is an artist, designer, researcher, and educator that works with sound, maps, and audiovisual media.
+José A. Rivera (aka Proxemia, he/him/they) is an artist, designer, researcher, and educator that is guided by plants, and often works with sound, maps, and audiovisual media.

-Interested in expanded states of consciousness and the ecologies of listening and place, his practice is expressed through electroacoustic music and experimental soundworks, multichannel installation and performance, sound design for film, location recording, geo-notational mapping, and visual design.
+Interested in expanded states of consciousness and the ecologies of listening and place, his practice is expressed through electroacoustic music and experimental soundworks, multichannel installation and performance, sound design for film, location recording, geo-notational mapping, visual and spatial design.

 His current focus is on his diasporic identity as it relates to the political and cultural history of Borikén (Puerto Rico).
 He plans to travel to the island in 2021 for a grant-funded transmedia project regarding UFO folklore, ethnobotany, agriculture as resistance, and the shifting environmental crises.